mpoladi/6.C395-chatbot-layout/README.md

 ### What You Need to Implement:

 1. In `chat.py`:
-   - Complete the `SchoolChatbot` class methods
+   - Complete the `Chatbot` class methods
    - Design how the chatbot formats prompts
    - Implement response generation